JessKaria/project-3/README.md

 ## Challenges

-The most challenging part for myself was working trying the best way to structure the login, registration and edit modals.
+The most challenging part for me was working trying the best way to structure the login, registration and edit modals.
 The whole process from building the backend from scratch to then sending requests to the back end we built was such an enjoyable process and taught me a lot about the importance of models and what back-end constraints to consider when designing a system.

 The second most challenging part of this project was trying to manage GIT and dealing with merge conflicts, we got over this pretty quickly, and learning this on the project was super useful.